Majd96/BakingApp/README.md

 ## Description
-BakingApp is cooking Android application that displays cooking recipes along with their steps, ingredients, and videos.
+BakingApp is a cooking Android application that displays cooking recipes along with their steps, ingredients, and videos.

 ## Intended User
 This app for everyone who loves cooking.